GSA/sinwebapp/README.md

 > bash init-app.sh local

+Note inside of the <i>init-app.sh</i>, it defines environment variables before launching the application.
+This is where the enivornment variables live for local deployments.
+If you need to edit a local environment variable, do so in this file.

 ## Container Environment

 1. The <i>docker-compose.yml</i> sets up the application automatically.
 It reads in the <i>local.env</i> file and sets the environment for the application.
 Open the <i>local.env</i> file in project's root directory and verify the following variable is set,